hunghhdev/pgcache/README.md

 ## When to choose PgCache

-- You already have PostgreSQL in your stack
+- ✅ You already have PostgreSQL in your stack
-- You want to reduce infrastructure complexity
+- ✅ You want to reduce infrastructure complexity
-- Your cache needs ACID guarantees
+- ✅ Your cache needs ACID guarantees
-- You need rich querying capabilities beyond simple key-value lookups
+- ✅ You need rich querying capabilities beyond simple key-value lookups
-- You want to avoid managing additional cache systems
+- ✅ You want to avoid managing additional cache systems
+- ✅ You need sliding TTL functionality with PostgreSQL
+- ✅ You want persistent cache that survives restarts

 ## Best Practices